abhidhillon94/word-play/README.md

 - Observability of the infra and all of the components needs to be added.
 - Our flask server is currently being run only for the purpose of debugging.
 We need to use a production WSGI server like waitress or gevent.
 - There are no healthchecks for any of the services at the moment.
 Those need to be added in order to imporve our deployment stability.
-- Integratioion test cases have not been written so far.
+- Integration test cases have not been written so far.
 We only have unit test cases.
+- Our elasticsearch runs as a single node server for demonstration purpose which should ideally run a sa cluster.
+Same goes for mongoDB as well.
+- We use a basic english language analyzer for word stemming in elastic search for demonstration purpose of how we can index limited data.
+While it is better than the standard analyzer, we still need to configure our own anlyzer for production grade use cases.